chipsalliance/chisel/docs/src/cookbooks/boringutils.md

 class Expect extends MultiIOModule {
   val y = Wire(UInt(6.W))
   y := 0.U
-  // This assertion will fail unless we bore! chisel3.assert(y === 42.U, "y should be 42 in module Expect") BoringUtils.addSink(y, "uniqueId")
+  // This assertion will fail unless we find a way to drive y! chisel3.assert(y === 42.U, "y should be 42 in module Expect") BoringUtils.addSink(y, "uniqueId")
 }